koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 ### iOS

 For running iOS UI tests with Calabash, add the [`Calabash iOS UI test`](https://github.com/bitrise-steplib/steps-calabash-ios-uitest/blob/master/step.yml) step to your workflow.
-Specify the OS version of the Simulator you'd like to run your tests on, and you are ready to roll.
+Specify the OS version of the Simulator you'd like to run your tests on, then you are ready to roll.

 ### Android